-Tape may seem like an easy-to-understand topic without much information required, but that is not the case when it comes to medical tape.
+Tape may seem like an easy-to-understand topic, but the variety of medical tape available requires more explanation to help you choose the right product for your needs.
 When you put something on your body, you want to make sure it's right.
-Once you find the right product it's also helpful to know how to properly use it.
+Once you find the right product, it's also helpful to know how to properly use it.

-We are here to help you with all of those things.
-We'll explain how to choose a medical tape as well, as some tips and tricks for proper application and removal.
+We'll explain how to choose a medical tape and some tips and tricks for proper application and removal.

 Getting the Right Tape

 There are so many different types of tape.
 To determine which tape is right for you, consider two main things: